EclecticGriffin/notsciibot/README.md

 action with the end result.
 This modified reward is called *Advantage* and serves as a signal to guide the adjustment of the policy.

-With all the data obtained from a rollout, the network can then modify the policy based on the results.
-Since the advantage represents some reward quantity at each time step, the network can encourage or discourage each action it took based on the advantage at that step, and since the network outputs probabilities this will naturally shift the likelihood of other actions.
-This makes the network smoother, as updating the policy slowly causes an update of the output distribution.
+With all the data obtained from a rollout, the network can modify the policy based on the results.
+Since the advantage represents some reward quantity at each time step, the network can encourage or discourage each action it took based on the advantage and since the network outputs probabilities this will naturally shift the likelihood of other actions.
+This makes the network updates smoother, as updating the policy slowly causes an update of the output distribution.

 The actual act of training at each step takes the state the network